 HALLEX is the abbreviation for Hearings, Appeals, Litigation, and Law (LEX) Manual, which is published by the Social Security Administration’s Office of Disability and Review (ODAR).
 It contains instructions for administrative law judges (ALJs), the Appeals Council, and the Office of Civil Actions.
 Such instructions are largely procedural in nature and include matters such as:

-- How Social Security actors shouldto make decisions at each stage;
+- How Social Security decisions should be made at each stage;

-- What decisions they need to be makde under various circumstances;
+- What decisions should be made under various circumstances;

-- Steps they shouldo follow before making decisions; and
+- Steps that SSA should follow before making decisions; and

 Some substantive material is also found in the HALLEX, such as:

-- Discussion of legal concepts such as res judicata and collateral estoppel;
+- Discussion of legal concepts such as res judicata and administrative collateral estoppel;

 - When and how to use a medical adviser or a vocational expert; and

-- How to determine "good cause" (Good Cause is a legallly sufficient, not arbitrary, reason) under various circumstances.
+- How to determine "good cause" (Good Cause is a legally sufficient, not arbitrary, reason) under various circumstances.